6 Ways to Instill Success In Your Clients’ Training Programs

-Too, I’ve compromised with clients and “rewarded” them with a 5-10 minute window of doing whatever the eff they want – judgement free.
+In the same vein, I’ve compromised with clients and “rewarded” them with a 5-10 minute window of doing whatever the they want – judgement free.

-Whatever the case may be, offering your clients some semblance of choice is a splendid way to keep them motivated and engaged in their training.
+Whatever the case may be, offering your clients some choice is a splendid way to keep them motivated and engaged in their training.